-Nathan’s music is by turns complex and restrained, extreme and conventional, using consonance and dissonance in equal measure and covering a wide range of styles.
-Nathan has written many works for amateur performers and his music has a knack of ‘pushing’ to new territory whoever it is written for, whatever their ability or experience.
+Nathan Williamson’s music is a mixture of extremes – complex and restrained, melodic and abstract, consonant and dissonant, impassioned and flippant – and covering a wide range of styles.
+In addition to collaborations with many leading artists, Nathan has written many works for amateur and young performers.
+Whatever forum it is found in, his music has a knack of ‘pushing’ to new territory whomever it is written for and whoever is listening, regardless of their experience.

-Current projects include recording The little that was once a man with tenor James Gilchrist on Volume III of ‘100 Years of British Song’ project, a three CD project of recent British music for SOMM Recordings.
+A recording of The little that was once a man with tenor James Gilchrist will be released on Volume 3 of ‘100 Years of British Song’ project, a three CD project of recent British music for SOMM Recordings.
 Nathan’s reflective Intermezzo for solo piano is also included on this volume as a ‘bonus track’.
-Release of Volume III is scheduled for February 2022.
+Release of Volume 3 is scheduled for February 2022.

 Nathan is also making arrangements of Endings (2001) and Homecoming (2007) for other instrumental combinations.